Zamiell/stardew-valley/Min-Max_Guide.md

 * Also note that it only takes 83 pets in order to maximize the pet's friendship value.
 Thus, since pet friendship does not decay, you may be able to defer wasting any time petting the pet until spring of year 2.
 (It is optimal to wait as long as possible to start petting since "spare time" is extremely limited at the beginning of the game.)
 * Always set the game options to zoom out as far as possible (e.g. 75%).
 This makes you waste less time while foraging & mining.
 * For reference, it is possible to get up to 22 Spring Onions on Spring 1.
 (It is not required to get any Spring Onions on Spring 1, but it certainly helps.)
-* Don't read any of your mail unless explicitly told to by the guide.
+* Do not read any of your mail unless explicitly told to by the guide.
   * This is because at many points in the run, you need to stay at 0 gold for the purposes of staying out late.
 Since some letters contain gold, you want to only check the mail at specific points.
 * Choose Mushrooms over Bats for the Cave.
 This is for several reasons:
   * The cave restocks faster, granting more total items.